 In Albania, China, Iceland, Japan, Norway, South Africa, Switzerland, or any country in the European Union, Value Added Tax (or Japanese Consumption Tax, in Japan) may be applied to booking fees.

 If you successfully book a property rental with Airbnb and then decide to cancel it later, your booking fees will not be refunded.

-If you successfully book a property rental with Airbnb and the host cancels it on you, you can choose to take a refund instead of making another booking.
+If your host accepts a booking that you made through Airbnb and then cancels it on you later, you can choose to take a refund.
 If you do so, your booking fees will be refunded.

 Learn how to use

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!